estherfinsen/mmd-case-24/readme.md

 ## The task

 Your task is to develop a web application in Next.js that demonstrates how a website performs in relation to the WCAG 2.1 guidelines.
-The aim is to make it understandable even for individuals without a technical background and to show how Diversa can assist them.
+The aim is to make it understandable even for individuals without a technical background and to show how Diversa can assist them. hey

 **You'll get to work with**